GCheung55/Neuro/README.md

             Can be used to create route aliases and also to convert data format.

-            Works exactly like `options.modelOptions.defaults.normalizer` in `Neuro.Router`.
-It will overwrite `options.modelOptions.defaults.normalizer` in `Neuro.Router` if present.
+            Works exactly like `options.Model.options.defaults.normalizer` in `Neuro.Router`.
+It will overwrite `options.Model.options.defaults.normalizer` in `Neuro.Router` if present.

         *   `request_` - (Array | RegExp | Function)
-            Rule used to validate whole request. `request_` is a special rule used to validate whole request Note that request will be typecasted if value is a boolean or number and `options.modelOptions.defaults.typecast` = true (default = false) in `Neuro.Router`.
+            Rule used to validate whole request. `request_` is a special rule used to validate whole request Note that request will be typecasted if value is a boolean or number and `options.Model.options.defaults.typecast` = true (default = false) in `Neuro.Router`.

     *   `typecast` - (Boolean, optional, defaults to `false`) Type cast route paths with this property. `true` typecasts values in the route path, while `false` typecasts them as strings.